W-Appz/PassSafe/README.md

 7. Actively maintained app
 8. Bug reports will be worked upon with high priority

+## Snapshots
+Snapshots of the app are available in /snapshots.
+Feel free to take a look!

 ## How to install?

 ### Download APK here